Custom Home and Remodeling Blog

 Georgian Colonial

 Georgian Colonial architecture has a formal style and a square, symmetrical shape.
 Double-hung, multi-paned, shuttered windows are evenly spaced across the front of the home.
-A paneled front door is flanked by flattened columns and covered by a decorative pediment.
-The roofline has dental molding, and sometimes, there are dormer windows jutting out.
+A paneled front door is typically flanked by flattened columns and covered by a decorative pediment.
+The roofline has dental molding and often there are dormer windows jutting out.
 Georgian Colonial homes have brick or wood exteriors, depending upon the region of the country in which they are located.
-The interior of a Georgian Colonial is designed around a central entrance, hallway and staircase, and there are either two or three stories.
+The interior of a Georgian Colonial is designed around a central entrance, hallway, and staircase, and this type of home has either two or three stories.

 Traditional Home Architecture and Design - Georgian Colonial